diegommcc/digitalDLSorteR/cran-comments.md

 and keras R packages.
 As a functional Python interpreter with all these dependencies covered is needed, some examples/tests will not run unless these system requirements are available.
 SystemRequirements is in DESCRIPTION.
-A helper function has been implemented in order to make easier the installation and configuration of tensorflow-python:
+A helper function has been implemented in order to make the installation and configuration of tensorflow-python easier:

 ```r
 installTFpython(install.conda = TRUE)